NoraXie/playing/README.md

-git has a mutable index called stage. modify ZZ modify again creating a new brance is quick
+git has a mutable index called stage. modify ZZ modify again creating a new brance is quick & simple